jan25/draw43/README.md

 ## Fourier

 Complex Fourier series: any function can be expressed as sum of sine and cosine functions, and as number of such functions approach ∞, the sum approaches original function.
-"Complex" because all this can be achived with complex vectors rotating in complex plane each with some frequency.
+"Complex" because all this can be achieved with complex vectors rotating in complex plane each with some frequency.

 Motivation: [What is fourier series?
 (YouTube)](https://www.youtube.com/watch?app=desktop&v=r6sGWTCMz2k)

 ## Relevant topics

 Fourier transforms, Bazier curves, Affine transformation, P5js, Blender

+## TODO

+- Script to convert svg->fourier->encode
+- Mobile support - dimensions and event handlers
+- Background color (make lighter, see for e.g. raw image in browser)
+- Draw rose or photo based on image url